frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 # Improved Box Projected Reflections
-A work-in-progress attempt at improving Box Projected Reflections.
+My adventures into improving Box Projected Specular Reflections!

 *NOTE: In-case it isn't obvious, most of the examples/images shown here are of a pure metallic/reflective material to show the effects more clearly.*